 AT&T Data Plans

 To add a Mobile Share - Data plan, you need to either chat with AT&T utilizing the Chat button when available, dial 611 from an AT&T phone, visit an AT&T store, or call 800-331-0500.
+If you're comparing data plans, especially for your tablet, then you should take a moment to review the best tablet data plans available to you.

-AT&T Cell Phones
+Cell Phones Offered By AT&T

 AT&T provides a vast array of smartphones, GoPhone eligible phones, wearables, and tablets.
 There's even a section on the site dedicated to the latest iPhone.
 That being said, the selection isn't as grand as Verizon, but the carrier does offer the latest iterations of popular phones.

 You can filter the phones by pricing, manufacturer, condition (certified pre-owned or certified like-new), operating system, style, and feature.
 You can also purchase the phones in full or you can take the monthly installment route.
+Like other carriers with bring your own phone programs, you may bring your own phone to AT&T.

 AT&T Phone Insurance